mdtanker/RIS_basement_sediment/README.md

     cd RIS_basement_sediment

-and enter the following: (replace "my_env" with a new name, I used pygmt06)
+and enter the following: (replace "my_env" with a new name, I used "basement")

-    conda env create --name my_env -f environment.yml
+    conda env create --name my_env -f basement.yml

 Now add a kernel for this environment to Jupyter lab.
 In *miniforge prompt*: